joltan/graph_coloring/README.md

 - Model 1: Use binary variables x[v][i] which indicate if vertex v is assigned colour i.
 - Model 2: Use integer variables x[v] which indicate the colour that is assigned to vertex v.

-  # Run the code  in CMD
+## How to run the program
 pip install -r requirements.txt python solution.py